Maged Abu Ramadan

 Maged Awni Muhammad Abu Ramadan (ماجد عوني محمد أبو رمضان; 23 November 1955) is a Palestinian ophthalmologist who has served as the Minister of Health of Palestine since 31 March 2024.
 He was the mayor of Gaza City between 2005 and 2008.

 Early and personal life

 Maged Awni Muhammad Abu Ramadan was born on 23 November 1955 in Gaza City.

 His father, Awni Abu Ramadan, was a teacher and businessman in Gaza, a member of the Palestinian Legislative Council (Gaza Strip) elected in 1962, and a member of the Gaza Municipal Council.

 His brother, Mohammed Abu Ramadan, served as Minister of State for Planning Affairs in the third Salam Fayyad government, and the First and Second Hamdallah Governments between 2012 and 2014, and is currently chairman of the Board of Directors of the Water Sector Regulatory Council.

 His sister, Hana Abu Ramadan, serves as the Consul General of the State of Palestine in Istanbul.

-In January 2023, his brother, Ayed Abu Ramadan, was elected Chairman of the Gaza chamber of Commerce & Industry.
+In January 2023, his brother, Ayed Abu Ramadan, was elected Chairman of the Gaza Chamber of Commerce and Industry.